 This tutorial shows how to insert nonbreaking spaces in Microsoft Word using the Symbol dialog box method and the keyboard shortcut method.
 Before we start the tutorial, we’ll briefly define nonbreaking spaces and see what they look like compared to regular spaces.

 The images below are from Word for Office 365, which is currently the same as Word 2019.
 However, the steps are the same for Word 2016 and are similar for Word 2013 and Word 2010.

 What Are Nonbreaking Spaces?

-Nonbreaking spaces keep words or individual characters from separating at line breaks.
+Nonbreaking spaces are special characters that keep words or individual characters from separating at line breaks.
 Nonbreaking spaces are particularly useful between ellipsis points.
 However, you can use them between any words or characters that you want to stay together.

 In Microsoft Word, regular spaces are represented by a small, solid dot and nonbreaking spaces are represented by a slightly larger circle positioned higher than the regular-space dot.

 To see these and other formatting symbols in your Word document, select the Show/Hide button in the Paragraph group of the Home tab.
 To hide the formatting symbols, reselect the Show/Hide button.

 Insert Nonbreaking Spaces in Microsoft Word Using the Symbol Dialog Box